rayluo/identity/docs/index.rst

   - Acquires an access token to call a web API

-    + Step-up consent.
+    + Incremental consent.
 If the user needs to consent to more permissions, the library will automatically redirect the user to the consent page.
     + Automatically cache the access token and renew it when needed